rudyvan/digital_meter/README.md

 https://github.com/timgursky/audiconnectpy.git   and after some testing, it seems to work well.

 So then i settled with the audi connect api, and the ev_app is now able to retrieve the car information and to control the car through the Audi Connect API.

+Edit and complete the _secrets.json file in the root of the project with the required information and move it to secrets.json in the home directory of the user pi.

 # Management of Energy Storage